Mike Graham (journalist): Broadcasting

 In November 2023, Julia Hartley-Brewer took over the mid-morning slot, with Graham's show moving to the evening schedule between 8 p.m. and 10 p.m.
 The shows' format shared the newspaper headlines, where the top stories were discussed and debated.
 He also occasionally guests on The Talk, with fellow journalists to discuss politics and news from around the world.

 In March 2024, TalkTV announced they were to cease linear broadcasts from summer 2024, and move to an uncensored online platform format.
 This follows the Piers Morgan Uncensored show leaving linear in February.
 Scott Taunton, TalkTV's broadcasting president reassured employees such as Graham, that it was "business as usual" adding that there would be opportunities for "restructure".

 Following his dismissal from Talk in November 2025, Graham announced via Substack that he plans to start an independent YouTube show.
+This began at 7am on 1 December 2025, and used The Independent Republic of Mike Graham moniker, which eventually evolved into The Mike Graham Show, format.

+Author

+Graham's 2026, book Fake News, is currently on the Sunday Times bestselling list.